 7. Thyme

-Thyme is gorgeous, but as far as herb go, it is one that loves a bit space.
+Thyme is gorgeous, but as far as herbs go, it is one that loves a bit of space.
 Use it as a groundcover or let it grow over the sides of pots in a sheltered, sunny spot.
 Add thyme to chicken dishes for a flavour match that’s hard to beat!

 - Water normally and remember to trim the plants.